 How to access the Mac Library folder?

-The Library folder, also known as a directory, has long-since been a go-to location for Mac users when an application is misbehaving.
-It is often easier to go to the source of a problem and fix it directly than attempt to troubleshoot an issue.
+The Library folder, also known as a directory, has long since been a go-to location for Mac users when an application misbehaves.
+It is often easier to go to the source of a problem and fix it directly than to troubleshoot an issue.
 Before you do that, you need to access this hidden directory.

 There are a couple of ways to make this visible, whether or not you want this to be permanent or only visible as needed.